Access and subscribe to system alerts alerts

 -

-System monitoring alerts (detailed on this page): Receive proactive notifications when operational thresholds are exceeded or issues are detected in live journeys and channel configurations.
-System alerts monitor metrics such as error rates, profile discards, and email deliverability issues.
+System monitoring alerts (detailed on this page): Receive proactive notifications when operational thresholds are exceeded or issues are detected in live journeys and channel configurations, and when important campaign lifecycle events occur (activation, delivery, stop, and related failures).
+System alerts monitor metrics such as error rates, profile discards, and email deliverability issues, in addition to those campaign events.

 Key benefits of system alerts: